 I learned that weather changes from year to year.
 Seems obvious; but yet it still escaped me!

-The end result was 7 properties with frozen pipes, we had tenants that couldn't work their kitchen sinks, and two tenants that couldn't shower.
+The end result was 7 properties with frozen pipes, We had tenants who couldn’t work their kitchen sinks, and two tenants who couldn’t shower.